2FA is the standard solution to the password problem

 Option 3: 2FA plugin for Jira or Confluence Server

-Another option is to add a plugin to your Atlassian stack that provides 2FA to a single Atlassian application, like a 2FA plugin for Jira Server, or a 2FA plugin for Confluence Server.
+Another option is to add a plugin to your Atlassian stack that provides 2FA to a single Atlassian application, like a plugin for Jira or Confluence, either Server or Data Center.
 There are many options available in the Marketplace.

 The most successful and better rated are:

 All of these Marketplace apps are available both in Server and Data Center, and have hundreds of customers and high ratings.
-Some of them, like Syracom’s, are even compatible with the usage of resolution’s SAML SSO apps for authentication.
+We have even tested Syracom’s in the past and it was compatible with the usage of resolution’s SAML SSO apps for authentication.

 These 2FA plugins for Jira and Confluence on-prem seem like a good option when your current IdP doesn’t provide any type of Multi-Factor Authentication, when you only have one Atlassian application that you want to protect with MFA, or when you simply don’t have an SSO setup yet.